Special Teachers and Recess

 Art – 4th through 8th grade

 Basic art instruction begins in the 4th grade.
-The course covers the elements of art, to include line, form, shape, and color.
+The course covers the elements of art, including line, form, shape, and color.
 Art appreciation and history are also introduced and developed in the students.

 Health – Kindergarten through 8th grade